SmartMeshFoundation/Photon/README.md

 Go implementation of the Ethereum yellowpaper

 ## About
-raiden-network is a pure Go  implementation of the raiden network,it's goal is to cooperate with python raiden and gives users another choice.
+raiden-network is a pure Go  implementation of the raiden network,it's goal is to cooperate with python raiden and gives users another choice for mobile device.